Teresa Santos

 and placed as the second runner-up at Miss Brazil 2018.
 She is the fourth woman from Ceará to win Miss Brazil.

 Early life and education

-Santos was born in Fortaleza, the capital of Ceará, and has family roots in Bahia.
+Teresa Stela Barbosa Silva Santos was born in Fortaleza, the capital of Ceará, and has family roots in Bahia.
 Shortly after her birth, the family moved to the municipality of Maranguape, where Santos was raised.

 Pageantry

 Miss Ceará

 Santos began her pageantry career in 2018, after competing in Miss Ceará 2018.
 At the time of the competition, Santos had no pageantry experience and little idea of what to expect.
 She represented Groaíras in the pageant and ultimately won the title, which qualified her to compete in Miss Brazil 2018.
 Miss Brazil 2018 was later held on 26 May 2018 at Riocentro in Rio de Janeiro.
 In the competition, Santos advanced to the Top 15, Top 10, Top 5, and ultimately placed as the second runner-up, behind winner Mayra Dias of Amazonas.

 After Miss Brazil 2018, Santos took a hiatus from pageantry.
 She later returned in 2021, as a contestant in Miss Ceará 2021.
 Santos ultimately went on to win the title, becoming a two-time state titleholder in Ceará.